symfony-si/symfony-resources/README.md

 * [Freenode](http://irc.lc/freenode/symfony) - Active IRC channel for Symfony support.
 * [Linked.in](https://www.linkedin.com/grp/home?gid=29205) - Large and active group on Linked.in.
 * [Quora](https://www.quora.com/Symfony) - Symfony topics on Quora.
+* [Meetup](http://symfony.meetup.com/) - Find and meet Symfony users from across the world on Meetup.

 ### Local<a name="local"></a>